ayldzli/Machine_Learning/README.md

-# 🤖 Custom Machine Learning Library from Scratch
+# 🤖 Simple Machine Learning Library

 This repository contains a modular, production-grade **Machine Learning and Data Science Library** built entirely from scratch using plain Python and NumPy.
 It was developed as a term project for the **Advanced Programming (YZM1022)** course at Yıldız Technical University (YTÜ).